ricardoom/decolonizingnewmexico/content/the-context-framework/time.md

 ##### 1940 Coronado Cuarto Centennial Exposition

 Six decades separate 1940 Coronado Cuarto Centennial Exposition from the Tertio-Millennial celebration.
 In another effort to draw upon tourism, state officials began to design a campaign in 1931 that culminated in a new exposition, a statewide tribute to the conquistador Francisco Vásquez de Coronado.
 At the center of the commemoration was the Coronado Entrada, a colonial expedition led by Coronado from Compostela, Mexico into present-day Kansas and through parts of the southwestern United States.
 The event was framed around a series of pageants that were performed on an enlarged mobile stage that toured throughout the state.
 Unlike the previous 1883 exposition, this one was successful in drawing tourists, which became a driving force for the event.[^5] As was true of the 1883 event, organizers decided to ignore the facts of Coronado’s devastating and deadly impact upon the Pueblo village of Tiguex to instead paint a narrative picture of a heroic and noble colonizer, and as one promotional guide noted, forming “the basis for the European civilization in the Southwest.”[^6]

+{{< dynamicImage
+  fileID="v1603921670"
+  imageName="CCC-Stamp"
+  alt="An image of a stamp commemorating the Coronado Cuarto Centennial, 1940" caption="A stamp commemorating the Coronado Cuarto Centennial from 1940"
+  >}}

 As this selective narrative began to unfold through the decades in these events, and though many non-native Anglo men were involved, several Hispano supporters, primarily from “elite” families, began to buy into this narrative, including Commission Secretary Gilberto Espinosa, B.C.
 Hernandez, Concha Ortiz y Pino and Fabiola Cabeza de Baca.
 The event however, did, have its progressive detractors including folklorist Arthur Campa, who throughout the 1930s had criticized the fixation on Spanish origins, particularly at the expense of Indian and Mexican influences.
 Ahead of his time, in 1939, Campa became even more aggressive in his critique of Spanish heritage symbolism.
 In a series of essays in El Nuevo Mexicano, this young scholar called on his colleagues to recognize several key issues, including the facts of colonization where most of the settlers were men and of the fallacy of purity of blood and the primacy of Mexican culture, including indigenous ancestors\[^7] In 1940, the same year of the Exposition, education professor George I. Sanchez, would publish his critical study of Taos County, Forgotten People, which documented the impact of Anglo conquest and neglect after 1848.
 Like Campa, Sanchez would critique the celebration as organized by outsiders, while ignoring not only the knowledge and local customs of the people, but the issues most impacting them as well.[^8] The critique also came from the Isleta Pueblo Governor and President of the All Indian Pueblo Council, Pablo Abeyta, who called into question the honoring of a man who had killed Pueblo people and forced them into war.[^9]